harryharrold/performance/FullText.md

 There's a feature, and it has a user story, in the conversations which formed the user story folk were exemplary in not smuggling implementation instructions into it.
 The story looks good, resilient.
 It captures a user need, and couples it to a business objective - most people who read it understand it and can immediately suggest a couple of different ways to fulfil it.
 Perfect.

-Image: Image: https://www.flickr.com/photos/dunechaser/567753250 Einstein writes a user story.
+Image: https://www.flickr.com/photos/dunechaser/567753250 Einstein writes a user story.
 It's got acceptance criteria.

 At this point someone remembers to add some acceptance criteria, or a definition of done, or somesuch.
 There's an obvious moment of danger here, the story wasn't prescriptive, but it is much easier for prescriptions to creep into acceptance criteria.
 But it might be that adding the acceptance criteria at all was the danger.
 It is hard to write good user stories; writing good acceptance criteria is harder still, since they approach functional specification - which as we all know exists in a quantum state fluctuating between impossibility and futility.